Emomeow/R-shiny/KM README.md

 The application will launch in a new window or in your web browser.

-## **Publishing to GitHub**

-This app is fully self-contained in the app.R file, making it easy to share on GitHub.
-You can publish your project directory (containing app.R and this README.md) to a public GitHub repository.

-Once it is on GitHub, others can run your app directly from the R console (after installing the required packages) by using the shiny::runGitHub function:

-\# Example command to run from GitHub:
-\# Replace 'YourUsername/YourRepoName' with your actual GitHub repo path
-shiny::runGitHub("YourUsername/YourRepoName")

 ## **How to Use the App**

 1. **Upload Data:** Click the "Choose CSV File" button and select your data file.